This article will help you quickly compare and evaluate the best QA automation tools for quality assurance testing.

 Sahi Pro is relatively affordable compared to other paid options on this list.
 Their transparent pricing and generous free trial offering scored them well in the Value for Cost section of the evaluation criteria.

-The look and feel of the software’s UX are clunky and a bit outdated.
+The look and feel of the software’s UX is clunky and a bit outdated.
 Even from the included screenshot provided here, you can see that certain elements are a bit of an eyesore.

 Sahi Pro starts at $695/year and has a free 30-day trial and a free demo.